The Montessori method of education has been widely accepted around the world for more than a century.

 - Tactile stimuli:

 Other methods of stimulation are also included in the Montessori curriculum.
-The use of Auditory(listening), Olfactory (smelling), and gustatory(tasting) stimuli are also promoted.
+The use and development of Auditory(listening), Olfactory (smelling), and gustatory(tasting) stimuli are also promoted.

 Language in the Montessori curriculum is considered to be the foundation of linguistic expression.